TheBotlyNoob/CS50/CS50w/Final Project/README.md

 ---

-I believe that my submission is both more complex than other projects and mobile-responsive is that:
+I believe that my submission is more complex than other projects because:

+-
 -   I utilized more than one Django model
 -   I utilized Python's built-in `subprocess` API
 -   I utilized JavaScript's `fetch` API to access the API